 Interviews with external stakeholders (Jan 23 – Feb 23)

-Draft survey and ICR materials (Apr 23 – May 23)

-EQ3: Logical Flows
+EQ3: OUTCOMES

-What is the Program’s goal/outcome attainment logic?
-Specifically, what are the logical flows of program activities to outputs, from outputs to outcomes, and from outcomes to goals?
-What are the underlying assumptions that underpin the flows from outputs to outcomes and are those assumptions grounded in sound theory/logic?
-Is the Program’s performance tracking structure aligned with the logical flow?
+EQ3.
 What is the unique contribution of the Partnership in terms of outcome/goal attainment (i.e., the value-added)?
 Is the program investing in the appropriate outcomes and goals?

-[Note: This question is meant to better articulate the CBP’s logic model and theory of change, two terms used by program evaluators in assessing programs.
-These two terms are defined below.]

-Definitions
+Are there missing goals and/or outcomes?

+Definitions (relevant for methods section below)

 Program logic model: The flow from program activities to outputs to outcomes to goals.
 Logic models are used to define how a program is intended to meet is goals and outcomes.
 A good definition of logic models can be found here.